Best Balance Transfer Credit Cards

 Rewards

 This card offers no special rewards, and that is a good thing.
-It’s the best credit card for balance transfer with poor credit and is excellent for customers who have no credit history at all.
+It’s an excellent card for customers who have no credit history at all.
 You can apply for it even with a score as low as 300.

 APR and Fees

-The APR is very competitive compared to other balance transfer credit cards for bad credit.
+The APR is very competitive compared to other similar credit cards.
 You’ll get a 9.95% rate for the first six months, after which the APR will rise to a fixed 17.99%.

 There is an annual fee of $39.
 Compared to other cards of this type, this falls somewhere under the industry standard.
 If you’re late with your payments, you’ll have to pay a late payment fee that goes up to $10, and there’s also a returned payment fee that can go up to $25.